MarkusJx/autobet/README.md

 **Keep in mind that there's no guarantee that Rockstar will not ban you for using this script**.
 It is pretty unlikely for them to do so but it might happen.

-And nobody cares about your screen resolution or if you are playing in windowed or fullscreen mode, you just have to follow the steps described above
+And nobody cares about your screen resolution, you just have to follow the steps described above.
+But it will work best in full screen mode

 ## Compiling yourself